Revaz-Goguadze/shift-array-elements6/README.md

 #### Example #7.

-The "source" array contains three elements [1, 2, 3].
-The "iterations" array has three elements [1, 2, 3], that means there will be six iterations (one left shift iteration, then two right shift iterations, and then three left shift iterations).
+The `source` array contains three elements [1, 2, 3].
+The `iterations` array has three elements [1, 2, 3], that means there will be six iterations (one left shift iteration, then two right shift iterations, and then three left shift iterations).

 | Array Index                     | 0 | 1 | 2 |
 |---------------------------------|---|---|---|